 Where Can You Get It?

-If you are unable to visit your branch, you can still avail of the facility over internet banking.
+If you are unable to visit your branch, you can still avail of the facility through Internet Banking.
 All the popular banks have online facilities.

 You can open online 24/7 throughout the year.
 The only thing is that there’s a cut-off time to do the transaction.
 If done beyond working hours, your request will be completed the next working day with an alert that goes to your registered mobile number.

-So, when you open a savings or current account, avail of internet banking.
-There are lots of things you can do on your own at your convenience.
+So, when you open a savings or current account, avail yourself of Internet banking.
+There are lots of things you can do on your own, at your convenience.

-For example, SBI has YONO (You only need one) internet banking where a maximum of transactions can be done by the user at his convenience.
+For example, SBI has YONO (You only need one) internet banking, where a maximum number of transactions can be done by the user at his convenience.

-Deposit balance under recurring deposits is taxable under Income Tax Act same as fixed deposits.
+The deposit balance under recurring deposits is taxable under the Income Tax Act, the same as fixed deposits.

-If you submit a PAN card taxable amount will be 10 % of the interest earned provided the interest earned amount is above Rs 10000/- else it is 20% deductible as tax-deductible at source (TDS) as per Income Tax Act.
+If you submit a PAN card, the taxable amount will be 10 % of the interest earned, provided the interest earned amount is above Rs 10000/- otherwise, it is 20% deductible as tax-deductible at source (TDS) as per the Income Tax Act.

 What do You need To Submit?

-If savings or current account is already maintained in the bank branch then no fresh KYC documents are required.
-Just filling up of account form is sufficient.
+If savings or current accounts are already maintained at the bank branch, then no fresh KYC documents are required.
+Just filling out the account form is sufficient.

 If not, then KYC documents will have to be produced.